MicrosoftDocs/VBA-Docs/api/Word.DefaultWebOptions.FolderSuffix.md

 Newly created documents use the suffix returned by the  **FolderSuffix** property of the **DefaultWebOptions** object.
 The value of the **FolderSuffix** property of the **WebOptions** object may differ from that of the **DefaultWebOptions** object if the document was previously edited in a different language version of Microsoft Word.
 You can use the **UseDefaultFolderSuffix** method to change the suffix to the language you are currently using in Microsoft Office.

-By default, the name of the supporting folder is the name of the Web page plus an underscore (_), a period (.), or a hyphen (-) and the word "files" (appearing in the language of the version of Word in which the file was saved as a Web page).
-For example, suppose that you use the Dutch language version of Word to save a file called "Page1" as a Web page.
+By default, the name of the supporting folder is the name of the Web page plus an underscore (_), a period (.), or a hyphen (-) and the word "files" (appearing in the language of the version of Word in which the file was saved as a webpage).
+For example, suppose that you use the Dutch language version of Word to save a file called "Page1" as a webpage.
 The default name of the supporting folder is Page1_bestanden.

 The following table lists each language version of Office and gives its corresponding  **LanguageID** property value and folder suffix.
 For the languages that are not listed in the table, the suffix ".files" is used.